paulrolfe/PARTagPicker/README.md

 * Delegate methods for when the chosenTags change and the tag picker changes size.
 * `- (void)tagPicker:(PARTagPickerViewController *)tagPicker visibilityChangedToState:(PARTagPickerVisibilityState)state `
 * `- (void)chosenTagsWereUpdatedInTagPicker:(PARTagPickerViewController *)tagPicker`
+* `tapToEraseTags` Defaults to YES.
+If set to NO, tapping a cell will just select it (not delete it).
+* `placeholderText` - The default text to have as placeholder text in each tag cell.
+Default value is @"Add a tag".

 ## Notes

 This is still a work in progress.
 If you have suggestions or run into issues, please create an issue on git or tweet me [@ThePaulRolfe](http://twitter.com/thepaulrolfe).

 ## Updates
+* v1.1.0 - Added properties for `placeholderText` and `tapToEraseTags`.
+* v1.0.4 - Enabled for use in swift pods.
 * v1.0.2 - Including `.xib`s in the pod now.
 Oops!
 * v1.0.0 - Added documentation and fixed bug with deselecting chosenTags.
 Added ability to use custom fonts in the tag cells.
 * v0.0.5 - Added expected functionality of chosenTags being removed when pressed.